-Embree by default uses a single primitive per leaf.
-In principle, this leaves another, simpler, way of reducing memory consumption by adopting shallower BVHs with more primitives per leaf.
-To quantify this effect we modified our version of Embree to use different threshold for leaf generation (up to a maximum of 8, which is the smallest that Embree can internally encode), and measured both performance and memory consumption of the resulting BVH relative to our P-k-d tree.
-As seen in Table 3, using the shallower BVH can indeed cut Embree's memory overhead by half, but it is still $2.7 \times$ larger than the P-k-d tree's.
-Even shallower BVHs would reduce this overhead further; however, we already achieve performance parity at a leaf threshold of 8 (see Table 3).
-For shallower BVHs, our P-k-d tree would thus have still lower memory consumption, and also yield higher performance.
+(the ray-sphere intersection is the same in both variants), while our traversal is, so far, coded exclusively in ISPC, thus leaving potential for low-level optimizations.
+Uing a shallower BVH (e.g., with up to 8 primitives per leaf) can indeed cut Embree's memory overhead by half, but it is still $2.7 \times$ larger than the P-k-d tree's.
+Even shallower BVHs would reduce this overhead further, but we already achieve performance parity at a leaf threshold of 8.
 We note that the Embree BVH is built only around raw particles; it does not encode any range information.
-Prior to implementation of the P-k-d tree, we experimented with standard range trees in a binary BVH, both performance and memory proved worse with this approach than with the P-k-d tree; generally by about $2\times$ and $3\times$, respectively.
+Prior to implementation of the P-k-d tree, we experimented with standard range trees in a binary BVH, both performance and memory proved worse with this approach than with the P-k-d tree; generally by about $2 \times$ and $3 \times$, respectively.